 The rapper’s major-label debut album, “Oxymoron,” could sell between 150,000 to 160,000 copies by the end of the tracking week on March 2, according to industry forecasters.

 The new Billboard 200’s top 10 will be revealed on March 5.

-Kid Cudi should be next week's second-biggest debut, as his surprise release, "Satellite Flight," may sell 90,000 or so.
-While Kid Cudi had previously announced that the album would be released in February, an exact date wasn't known until the set arrived in the iTunes Store on Tuesday.
+Kid Cudi should be next week’s second-biggest debut, as his surprise release, “Satellite Flight,” may sell around 90,000.
+While Kid Cudi had previously announced the album would be released in February, an exact date wasn’t known until the set arrived in the iTunes Store on Tuesday.

 Kid Cudi’s album is presently only available through iTunes — and only as a full album.
 He follows in the footsteps of Beyonce, who released her surprise self-titled album in December as an album-only set through iTunes.
 (After a week, the set’s tracks became available for individual purchase.)